Raiondesu/vuse-rx/docs/recipes/stopwatch.md

   count: false,

   // The smaller the speed,
-  // the bigger the interval between increments
+  // the bigger the delay between increments
   speed: 5,

   // Actual stopwatch counter